tonyperkins/homeassistant-broadlink-manager-v2/README.md

 You have several options to get them answered:

-- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on support and feature requests.
-- The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.
 - The Home Assistant [Community Forum][forum].
 - Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]